lklok66/ice/cs/demo/Glacier2/sl/README.txt

 4) Rebuild the demo.

-5) Start IIS Manager:

-   Control Panel > Administrative Tools > Internet Information Services (IIS) Manager

-6) Copy required files, from a commmand window execute the following
+5) Copy required files, from a commmand window execute the following
    commands:

    > mkdir C:\inetpub\wwwroot\chat